-He currently resides in Portland, Oregon where he is musical director for Flamenco Pacifico, artistic director of the Corvallis Guitar Society and the owner of the international guitar instruction series, Flamenco Guitar Class.
+He currently resides in Portland, Oregon where he is musical director for Flamenco Pacifico, artistic director of the Corvallis Guitar Society and the owner of Berto Boyd Presents LLC.
 His first original solo publication “12 Flamenco Etudes” was recently released in February 2018.
-Berto has artist endorsements by Hannabach Strings, MiniFlex Mics, and Shelton-Farretta guitars.
+Berto has artist endorsements by Hannabach Strings, MiniFlex Mics and The2Mic, and Shelton-Farretta guitars.